dalesgit/wiki-vim/pages/easter-6-homily.md

 From my teenage years onward I heard every Sunday the words: "Hear what our Lord Jesus Christ saith: *Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it: Thou shalt love thy neighbor as thyself...*

 I understood those words to be a concentrated expression of what one must do to be a Christian.
+The answer to the question, "What should I do?", was: Love God and Love your neighbor.

 The country we came home to seems to have canceled the **neighbor** part of that.
-Or at least it understands "neighbor" in a narrow sense.
-Not the sense in which Jesus's parable of the **Good Samaritan** would clearly teach us.
+Or at least it understands "neighbor" in a far too literal and narrow a way.
+Jesus's parable of the **Good Samaritan**  shows clearly that Jesus understands neighbor in a far broader -- and uncomfortable -- way.

+I learned a lesson about **neighbor** from a bishop from Brazil.

 ### Camara
 In the early 80's I attended a national conference of *Pax Christi* -- "Peace of Christ" in English.
 One of the featured speakers was Bishop Helder Camara of Recife, Brazil.
 He was known to many of us a saintly figure who prominently cared and advocated for the poor in his city who lived in the slums -- *favelas* of his city.
 Many of us in the audience thought of him as a **living saint**.
 When he walked into the hall I was initially startled.
 He was a little tiny man.
 Maybe 5 feet.
 But when he walked up through the 100's in attendance, I had the distinct sense that he was Moses parting the waters of the Red Sea.
 And then he spoke.
 It was a tinny high pitched voice.
 Like a child's.
 But his message to us was thunderous.
 Like a prophet's.

 He said to us:

-> "There is no peace for my people because they do not know where their next piece of bread will come from.
-We must feed the hungry before peace is possible.""
+> "There is no peace for the people of my home because they do not know where their next piece of bread will come from.
+We must feed the hungry before peace is possible."

 ### Coming home?

+I spent a lot of time on our cruise asking myself, "What do I do with the changes taking place at **home**?"

 Coming home has really been something of a conundrum for me.
-Diana Butler-Bass recently wrote that she genuinely doesn't know what to say.
+In the face of the changes, Diana Butler-Bass recently wrote that she genuinely doesn't know what to say.
 And she makes a living by knowing what to say and write.
 What do you say or do when your world seems to have turned upside down?
 Mostly I don't know what to say.

 But I'm reminded of my words in January: "Do something."